Dental Crown Materials and Placement Statesville, NC

 To ensure a prolonged life of the dental crowns our team uses, one must avoid hard foods especially in case of porcelain crowns.
 Flossing and brushing daily helps maintain overall oral hygiene and can prevent the issues that facilitated getting a crown in the first place.

-For more information on dental crowns, or even if you just have general oral health questions, call Jon C. Packman DDS at (704) 978-7060 today to schedule an appointment.
+For more information on dental crowns, or even if you just have general oral care questions, call Jon C. Packman DDS at (704) 978-7060 today to schedule an appointment.